wp-plugins/activecampaign-subscription-forms/readme.txt

 This section describes how to install the plugin and get it working.
 Please see [our additional help documentation](http://www.activecampaign.com/help/integrating-subscription-forms-with-wordpress/) for more detailed information.

-1. Upload the entire "activecampaign" Zip file to the Plugins section of WordPress, or "Add New" plugin and search for "activecampaign."
+1. Upload the entire "activecampaign" zip file to the Plugins section of WordPress, or "Add New" plugin and search for "activecampaign."
 2. Visit the Settings > ActiveCampaign section, or activate the plugin through the Plugins section in WordPress.
-3. If using the widget, visit Appearance > Widgets and drag the "ActiveCampaign" widget to a sidebar.
+3. If using the widget, visit Appearance > Widgets and drag the "ActiveCampaign" widget to a sidebar (otherwise configure it under Settings > ActiveCampaign).
 4. Fill in your ActiveCampaign connection details, then hit Save.
 5. Choose a subscription form to display, any optional sub-settings, then hit Save again.
 6. Use `[activecampaign]` shortcode to display your form anywhere that shortcode syntax is supported.